kevingosse/kevingosse.github.io/content/posts/2024-04-09-crash-in-the-crashanalyzer.md

   $ sudo bpftrace trace_mmap.bt
   ```

-The output was quite verbose, so I wrote a small C# program to parse it and find if the range of any `unmap` call covered the address that was allocated by the DAC.
+The output was quite verbose, so I wrote a small C# program to parse it and find if the range of any `munmap` call covered the address that was allocated by the DAC.

 ```csharp
 static void Main(string[] args)